moore3930/moore3930.github.io/index.md

 ![](images/Cover.jpeg)

-_"I accidentally pressed the shutter and caught this scene."_
+_I accidentally pressed the shutter and caught this scene._

 ---